camilothorne/neural_search_demo/README.md

 For the full results, please check the precision, recall and F1-score plots under `results/`.
 Here we give only a high-level summary at rank $k=5$, consisting of micro-averages for the five queries chosen as test set.

 BM25 and FAISS give somewhat similar results, even though the FAISS method is 2x slower.
 On the other hand, it supports queries with OOV terms.
 Interestingly, reranking with a pre-trained cross encoder (which increases latency > 2x) actually degrades results.
-By contrast, RRF significatly increases precision.
+Fine-tuning the cross-encoder (marked with * below) on our Cranfield training set didn't change performance scores either.
+By contrast, RRF does significatly increases precision.

 <div align="center">